Special Elections will only be conducted in certain jurisdictions in Georgia on June 15, 2021. These include:

 The Federal Write-in Absentee Ballot (FWAB) is a back-up ballot that can be used by UOCAVA voters.
 You can use this FWAB whether you are located inside or outside the United States (including APO and FPO addresses), provided that you are away from your voting residence for service-related activities.
 You must apply for a regular ballot early enough for your local election officials to receive the request at least 5 days before the election.
 If you do not receive your regular ballot in time, you may use the FWAB.
 To request a FWAB, complete the form online at the Georgia page of the Federal Voting Assistance Program website or a form can be downloaded from the website and brought to the voter’s local election office.

 A citizen cannot vote in Georgia if they been convicted of a felony offense until they have completed their entire sentence, including parole or other supervised release, and has discharged any applicable fines.
+It is important to note that not all legal debt is a fine and that some fines may be cancelled upon the completion of the sentence.
 Once the citizen has completed their sentence and paid required fines, they are eligible to register or re-register and vote a regular ballot.